Updated on by Hayley Brown

 - Increase Efficiency

 With a scalable framework and low code integration tools, your technical and non-technical teams can design and build integrations quickly and efficiently.
-Helping your teams respond to integration requests in a streamlined process and is embedded directly in your platform.
+This will help your team respond to integration requests in a streamlined fashion and embedded directly in your platform.

 - Standardisation